Black History Month

 Dr. Irwyn Ince firmly believes that the ministry of reconciliation demonstrated in the local church by the gathering of people from diverse backgrounds, cultures, and ethnicities, is the natural outworking of a rich covenantal theological commitment.
 He was unanimously elected to the position of PCA General Assembly Moderator in 2018, the first African American to be elected.
 He currently leads our denomination’s Mission to North America.

 Rev. Elbert McGowan, Jr moved to Kentucky, after graduating from Alabama A&M University, where his passion to share the gospel grew and resulted in a full-fledged prison ministry.
 Later he moved back to his hometown of Jackson, Mississippi, where he worked at Redeemer Church, founded a Reformed University Fellowship campus ministry at Jackson State University, graduated from RTS, and then transitioned into full-time campus ministry at JSU.
-Elbert was called as Senior Pastor of Redeemer Church in Jackson in 2015.
+Rev. McGowan was called as Senior Pastor of Redeemer Church in Jackson in 2015.

 Rev. Wy Plummer is the African American Ministries Coordinator for Mission to North America (PCA).
 He is primarily responsible for recruiting African Americans into the Presbyterian Church in America.
-Wy was born in New York City, and he was an assistant pastor at Faith Christian Fellowship and before that a co-pastor at New Song Community Church prior to joining AAM.
+Rev. Plummer was born in New York City, and he was an assistant pastor at Faith Christian Fellowship and before that a co-pastor at New Song Community Church prior to joining AAM.

 Rev. Russ Whitfield serves as the founding pastor of Grace Mosaic, a cross-cultural church that he helped to plant in Northeast Washington, DC.
 After growing up in the church as a pastor’s son and walking away from the faith, Russ sensed a call to ministry while attending New York University.
 He is the Director of Cross-Cultural Advancement for Reformed University Fellowship and a Guest Lecturer at Reformed Theological Seminary’s Washington, DC, campus.
-Russ led a seminar at our Called to Joy event in February 2024.
+Rev. Whitfield led a seminar at our Called to Joy event in February 2024.

 To read more about these individuals and others, visit the African American Ministries arm of the PCA.